BRL-CAD/ova/Build-VM/README.building-the-VM.txt

 'man sudoers'): copy the entry line for 'root' and change 'root' to 'brlcad'.

-Copy, on USB, the following files and install as indicated:
+From the "../VM-user-home-file" directory, copy the following files and install as indicated:

-   dot_bash_aliases.txt => $HOME/.bash_aliases
+  $ cp dot_bash_aliases.txt $HOME/.bash_aliases
+  $ cp README-brlcad-development.txt $HOME
+  $ cp brlcad-config.sh $HOME
+  $ cp -r brlcad-code-examples $HOME

+In the $HOME/brlcad-code-examples directory, run the "link-files.sh " script.